FOREX-EU progress and vaccine hopes keep pressure on dollar | International

 Progress toward both a coronavirus vaccine and a fiscal rescue package in Europe put the dollar under pressure and supported commodity currencies and the euro on Tuesday.

-The New Zealand dollar rose 0.2% and the Australian dollar added 0.1% to hold above 70 U.S. cents.
+The New Zealand dollar inched higher and the Australian dollar added 0.1% to hold above 70 U.S. cents.
 The Japanese yen was steady at 107.23 per dollar.
 "The agreement in Europe on the economic recovery fund underwrites growth there and improves the global economic outlook," said Commonwealth Bank of Australia FX analyst Joe Capurso.

 "That is a positive for growth-linked currencies such as the Aussie and kiwi."
 EU Council President Charles Michel said he was confident the compromises he offered the 27 leaders would clinch a deal on a fund that many say is critical to dispel doubts about the bloc's very future.